uwfcamp/Project2/Project2/readme.txt

   1.  server: This process does not require any input files to run.
-Optionally the user can provide a logins.txt formatted appropriately with username, password, and a 0 for client not being banned or 1 for a client be banned separated by the ascii character that has the decimal value of 176.
+Optionally the user can provide a logins.txt formatted appropriately with username, password, and a 0 for client not being banned or 1 for a client be banned separated by the ascii character that has the decimal value of DELIMITER in the Definitions.h file.
 On startup of the program, the user will be prompted to enter a username and password for the admin account on the server.

   2.  client: This process does not require any input files to run.
 The program will take